li9com/learn-openshift/lab11-using-build-secrets/README.md

 Push successful
 ```

-- Expose the application and make sure that it frameworks
+- Expose the application and make sure that it works

 ```
 [vagrant@openshift lab11-using-build-secrets]$ oc expose svc tornadoapp